email linkedin

 Electric Vehicle and Alternative Fuel Infrastructure Deployment Initiative (EVAFIDI)

-Through NRCan’s EVAFIDI program, $260 million was invested into public infrastructure to encourage the switch to low- or zero-emission vehicles.
-As of 2023, a total of 1,051 electric, hydrogen, and natural gas stations have been opened.
+Through NRCan’s EVAFIDI program, funds are invested into public infrastructure to encourage the transition to low- or zero-emission vehicles.
+As of 2024, a total of 1,072 electric, 6 hydrogen, and 14 natural gas stations have opened in Canada.

 Zero Emissions Vehicle Infrastructure Program (ZEVIP)

-NRCan’s ZEVIP is a $680 million initiative to address the lack of charging and refueling stations in Canada by increasing the availability of localized charging and hydrogen refueling opportunities.
+NRCan’s ZEVIP is an initiative to address the lack of charging and refueling stations in Canada by increasing the availability of localized charging and hydrogen refueling opportunities.
 The program provides opportunities for owners/operators of ZEV infrastructure, delivery organizations, and Indigenous organizations.

-In May 2023, NRCan launched a $48 million On-Road Transportation Decarbonization Call for proposals to conduct research, development, and demonstration (RD&D) projects that address barriers to the uptake of zero-emission medium- and heavy-duty trucks, innovative infrastructure solutions to support ZEVs, and transportation system efficiency.
+NRCan’s On-Road Transportation Decarbonization program conducts research, development, and demonstration (RD&D) projects that address barriers to the uptake of zero-emission MHDVs, innovative infrastructure solutions to support ZEVs, and transportation system efficiency.
+Projects funded under the EIP focus on influencing the pace and direction of energy system transformation and targeting the most impactful technologies to maximize environmental and economic outcomes.

 Strategic Innovation Fund (SIF)